TriplyDB/Comunica-GraphQL/README.md

 }
 ```

-It is possible that the sub query that goes to the Express server and does not get redirected to the comunica module(properly)
+It is possible that the sub query that goes to the Express server and
+does not get redirected to the Comunica module (properly).

 ## Known limitations